Dre Campbell Farm

 Adult female moths lay their eggs in this kind of debris, so keeping a clean yard will help prevent an infestation.

-The eggs are laid in masses and can contain hundreds of eggs [2].
-You may spot these during the clean-up process.
+The eggs are laid in masses, and those masses can contain hundreds of eggs [2].
+You may spot these during cleanup.

 2. Spinosad

-Spinosad is safe to use in the organic garden but it is toxic to bees.
-Therefore, follow the package instructions on how to properly apply.
+Spinosad is safe to use in the organic garden, but it is toxic to bees.
+Therefore, follow the package instructions for proper application.

 3. Soap and Water

-A little soap and water is a great home remedy for many pest problems.
+A little soap-and-water solution is a great home remedy for many pest problems.

-Once you’ve spotted them, make up a bucket of dish soap and water.
-Next, put on some gardening gloves and collect the caterpillars and egg masses that you see on trees.
+Once you’ve spotted these caterpillars, make up a bucket of dish soap and water.
+Next, put on some gardening gloves and collect the caterpillars and egg masses that you see on the trees.

-It may require repeat applications but expect to see results after a couple of weeks.
+It may also require repeated applications, but expect to see results after a couple of weeks.
 BT is slow-acting but effective.

 5. Scrape Off Egg Masses

-Also, avoid scraping egg masses onto the ground where they may survive.
-Instead, put them into a container of soapy water to soak for about two days.
-Dispose of them after.
+Also, avoid scraping egg masses onto the ground, where they may survive.
+Instead, put them in a container of soapy water to soak for about two days.

 6. Horticultural Oil